Your Ultimate Sardinia Road Trip: 7 Days in Sardinia Itinerary

 Head to the beautiful city of Sassari.

-Spend a few hours in Sassari to explore the old town, and visit the Saint Nicholas Cathedral, the Ducal Palace, and the Church of Saint Mary of Bethlehem
+Give yourself a few hours in Sassari just to aimlessly explore and wander!
+Still, be sure to prioritize a visit to the following important historic spots: the Saint Nicholas Cathedral, the Ducal Palace, and the Church of Saint Mary of Bethlehem.

-If you want to stay in town for lunch, Il Vecchio Mulino is a cozy place for traditional (and delicious!)
+If you want to stay in town for lunch, I would suggest Il Vecchio Mulino.
+It’s a cozy place for traditional (and delicious!)
 Sardinian dishes.

 Head to the tip of Sardinia, Stintino.

-The beaches face the small Isola della Pelosa, with its iconic 16th-century tower, and the larger Isola Piana.
+Both these face the small islet, Isola della Pelosa, known for its iconic 16th-century tower — with another view of the larger Isola Piana.

-Caletta di La Pelosa, Spiaggia del Gabbiano, and Spiaggia Punta Negra are all great spots for sunbathing, swimming, and snorkeling in stunningly beautiful turquoise waters.
+Want a little more direction than that?
+Caletta di La Pelosa, Spiaggia del Gabbiano, and Spiaggia Punta Negra are all great spots for sunbathing, swimming, and even snorkeling (BYO snorkel, though — many of these areas don’t have any amenities like gear rental)

-After exploring the natural landscapes around Stintino, head to the small town for dinner.
+After exploring the natural landscapes around Stintino, head to the small town for dinner — I suggest anything seafood from Trattoria Opera Viva or Ristorante Lina di S. Maddau.

 Catch a ferry to Asinara National Park.

-Asinara is a smaller island just off the northwestern coast tip of Sardinia, entirely occupied by the Asinara National Park established in 1998.
+Asinara is a smaller island just off the northwestern coast tip of Sardinia, entirely occupied by the Asinara National Park… but that’s just its latest incarnation.

-Legends and history aside, Asinara as it stands now is a wonderful destination for a day trip from Porto Torres.
+Legends and history aside, Asinara as it stands now is a wonderful destination for a day trip!

-Catch the ferry from Stintino to the tiny port of Fornelli, at the island’s southern extremity.
-The ferry ride takes less than half an hour, and there are multiple daily departures.
+Catch the ferry from Stintino to the tiny port of Fornelli, at Asinara’s southernmost point.
+It’s a super easy and usually quite calm ferry ride; it takes less than half an hour, and there are multiple daily departures so you won’t usually have to wait long.

-There are many ways to explore the island of Asinara, including walking, renting a bike or small electric car, or using the public transportation available from July to September.
+There are many ways to explore the island of Asinara — I’d suggest renting a bike or using the public transportation (which is only available from July to September).
+Alternatively, you can join a sailing tour of the island!

-No matter how you explore the island, don’t miss the charming little hamlet Cala d’Oliva, the harbor of Cala Reale, the gorgeous beaches of Cala Sabina and Cala Sant’Andrea, and the stunning views from Fortezza del Castellaccio
+No matter how you explore the island, don’t miss the charming little hamlet Cala d’Oliva, the harbor of Cala Reale, the beaches of Cala Sabina and Cala Sant’Andrea, and the stunning views from Fortezza del Castellaccio.

-On the island, you’ll also get to see the adorable albino donkeys, which supposedly gave the island its current name.
+On the island, you’ll also get to see the adorable albino donkeys strewn about, which supposedly gave the island its current name.
 (The Italian word for donkey is asino.)

 There are some non-albino donkeys too, but the white donkeys are what makes the island famous!

 Once you’ve explored the Asinara National Park, head back to Stintino.
 Here, you have two options.
-Either stay a second night in Stintino or drive half an hour to Porto Torres
+You can either stay a second night there, or drive half an hour to Porto Torres.

 Start the day by driving to Castelsardo.

-If you’re starting to feel hungry, try the seafood dishes at Il Cormorano for a delightful lunch.
+If you’re starting to feel peckish, I suggest you go to Il Cormorano for what is certain to be a delightful lunch.

 Move on to Costa Paradiso.

-Some of the most beautiful beaches around Costa Paradiso are Spiaggia di Cala li Cossi, Cala Sarraina, and Tinnari.
+Some of the most beautiful beaches around Costa Paradiso are the Spiaggi di Cala li Cossi, Cala Sarraina, and Tinnari.

 Spend a few hours at any of these before driving to another scenic location, Capo Testa.